Some links on this page are affiliate links. See full disclosure in the page footer.

 In a time where trends and technologies shift at lightning speed, these early websites underscore the value of authenticity and adaptability—qualities that have allowed them to endure for decades.

-Revisiting these sites can encourage us to build online spaces that are not only innovative but also timeless, creating a digital legacy that respects both form and function.
+Revisiting these sites can encourage us to build online spaces that are not only innovative but also enduring, while still respecting both form and function.